 Inconsistent Dollar Amounts

 This method was great for our family’s spending plan.
-I knew that a set amount would be transferred from our primary bank account to our OHA account on the 2nd and 16th of each month.
-I then had an automatic transfer for our rent, and automatic debit for our electricity, and I paid for our heating oil and propane using a debit card attached to that account.
-I didn’t have to look at my primary checking account and mentally account for the fact that I’ll need to buy four tanks of heating oil to get through the winter.
+A set amount was transferred from our primary bank account to our OHA account with each paycheck.
+Rent and electricity were paid from that account automatically.
+Heating oil and propane bills were paid using a debit card attached to that account.
+I never had to look at the balance in my primary checking account and mentally account for the fact that I’d need to buy four tanks of heating oil to get through the winter.
 With a separate housing account, it is all tidy and efficient.

 This certainly isn’t the only way to deal with OHA and housing costs overseas.
 Do you have other ways to deal with your OHA payments?
 I’d love to hear your tips.